for White Women

 Begin Your Antiracism Journey

-This 9-week introductory course dives deeply into the topics of race, identity, and racism.
+This 9-session introductory course dives deeply into the topics of race, identity, and racism.
 It allows White women to process feelings of guilt and fear and replace them with the knowledge, language and critical lens needed for antiracism.
 It fundamentally shifts how White women move through this world in personal, collective and systemic ways.
 This course is the start of a lifelong commitment to antiracism.
+View course calendar & topics.

 This course asks you to engage through multimedia content, thoughtful discussion prompts, readings and weekly homework (2 hrs/wk).
 The course sessions are live via Zoom.
 Space is limited to provide high quality instruction and meaningful interactions.